Title: In Lily’s Memory

 “I think so,” James said as he rubbed his hands over his face, trying to remember, “Harry, Lily, oh Merlin, Sirius, what happened?”

-Sirius handed Harry to James, who pulled him close and buried his face into his son’s hair.
+Sirius handed Harry to James, who pulled him close and buried his face in his son’s hair.
 Harry always smelt like a combination of himself, Lily and something that was just Harry.
 It soothed him.

 “When we got back from the market, the house was destroyed, and Harry was crying.
 We run upstairs to find Harry in his crib, while Severus was on the ground holding Lily.
 She, Merlin James, she didn’t make it.
 She died protecting Harry.
 It was Voldemort.”